 Some online stores and bike shops with significant online businesses are cutting the costs of buying a bike by offering credits toward additional purchases, reduced or free in-country shipping, and trade-in allowances.
 These approaches aren’t enough to make me pick one store vs. another but, on the margins, they can save you some money if they are offered at a store where you’ve chosen to buy your bike.

-If you live in the UK, most stores also offer the Cycle to Work Schemes to save you some serious money on your new steed by buying your bike through your company program.
+If you live in the UK, most stores also offer the Cycle to Work Schemes to save you some serious money – up to 42% discount off the price of the bike in pre-tax deductions out of your paycheck – on your new steed by buying your bike through your company program.

 Selection – Compared to other stores in their geographic regions, the six stores I recommend you buy from online carry more of the models and brands on my list of bikes than others by a good margin.

-Competitive Cyclist, one of the largest US-based online stores (out of Salt Lake City, Utah), carries Bianchi, Cervelo, Pinarello, Ridley, Specialized, and Wilier.
-They will ship almost all of these models throughout the US and Canada at no charge and to many countries throughout the world unless the shipping costs or regional agreements with other brands prohibit it.
+Competitive Cyclist, one of the largest US-based online stores (out of Salt Lake City, Utah), carries Bianchi, Cervelo, Pinarello, Ridley, and Wilier bikes and or frames.
+They ship these models throughout the US and Canada and to many countries throughout the world unless the shipping costs or regional agreements with other brands prohibit it.

 If you live in the UK or Europe, Tredz has one of the best selections of brands and models on my list including those from Bianchi, BMC, Cannondale, Cube, Giant, Liv, Scott, and Specialized.
 They ship bikes free of charge within the UK and they will also ship many of the brands to other European countries for a standard delivery fee.

-You also get a 10% discount on BMC, Cannondale, Cube, and Specialized bikes and all gear you buy there not through the Cycle to Work Scheme when you click on this or any link from this site to Tredz and use the exclusive discount code ITKTDZ10 set up exclusively for In The Know Cycling readers.
+You also get a 10% discount on bikes and all gear you buy there when you click on this or any link from this site to Tredz and use the exclusive discount code ITKTDZ10 set up for In The Know Cycling readers.

-Cyclestore, Sigma Sports, and Rutland Cycling, each UK-based, also have very good selections.
+Cyclestore and Sigma Sports, each UK-based, also have very good selections.
 Cyclestore sells Cannondale, Giant, and Specialized.
-Sigma Sports offers Bianchi, BMC, Cannondale, Cervelo, Colnago, Pinarello, Scott, Specialized, and Trek.
-Rutland Cycling carries Bianchi, Cannondale, Cube, Giant, Liv, Scott, Specialized, and Trek.
+Sigma Sports offers Bianchi, BMC, Cannondale, Cervelo, Colnago, Pinarello, Specialized, and Trek.

 Unfortunately, I haven’t found online stores based in Africa, Asia, Australia, New Zealand, or South America with high or any TrustPilot or Google Customer Reviews ratings that sell and ship many of the enthusiast-level bikes like those on my list.

-You can also check the inventory and price compare over 1700 road disc bikes from 4 of the 6 online stores that I recommend you buy bikes from at Know’s Shop, the tool I had built to help readers like you easily find the best prices, selection, and stores for bikes and all sorts of gear on one site, right here at In The Know Cycling.
+You can also check the inventory and price compare over 1700 road and gravel bikes from a half dozen US stores and another 1000 from an equal number of UK stores at my Know’s Shop, the tool I had built to help readers like you easily find the best prices, selection, and stores for bikes and all sorts of gear on one site, right here at In The Know Cycling.

 Check it out.

-As you can see from the graphic (and if you go to that page by clicking on that graphic), there are also many rim brake, cyclocross, gravel, mountain, and electric bikes and frames you can price compare and order there as well.
-Trainers and racks too.
-It’s really quite useful.
-(As I hope you can tell, I’m proud of this In The Know Cycling feature.)
+As you can see from the image (and if you go to that page by clicking on that graphic), there are also many rim brake, cyclocross, mountain, and electric bikes and frames you can price compare and order there as well.

-Online Support – Competitive Cyclist, Tredz, Sigma Sports, and Rutland, and have live chat lines that are staffed with people that are very helpful if you are trying to decide between a couple of bikes or builds of the bike you want.
+Online Support – Competitive Cyclist, Tredz, and Sigma Sports have live chat lines that are staffed with people that are very helpful if you are trying to decide between a couple of bikes or builds of the bike you want.
 They’ll get as geekie as you can stand.
 I’ve had some long online conversations about the characteristics of different bikes with chatters from each store to test them out.

 You can also call those stores directly to speak with their bike gurus.

 Competitive Cyclist, Tredz, Cyclestore, and Sigma Sports have among the highest customer satisfaction ratings of the 100 or so online stores I track.
-Rutland Cycling and Bike24’s ratings are also good but a notch below.
+Bike24’s and The Pro’s Closet’s ratings are also good but a notch below.